Bingo (American version): Business

-Horse racing bingo

-Up to 15 players are randomly issued a number from 1 to 15 which corresponds with the top row of the bingo flashboard.
-Numbers are then drawn and the first person to have all five numbers in their column be drawn wins.
-This is a fast-paced and exciting form of bingo typically played in fraternal organizations.

-Table bingo

-With the expansion of Tribal gaming across the US, there are numerous versions of bingo which now emulate the fast action of casino like table games but utilize the principals of bingo where players mark and monitor matrices cards with chips.
-Casino games like Roulette, Acey Duecy and Money Wheel have bingo counterparts that are permitted to be played under bingo licenses in many parts of the country.

-Electronic bingo
+Electronic

 The advent of computer technology in bingo has blurred the lines between traditional slot machines and bingo slot machines.
 To the average person, bingo-based slot machines are physically indistinguishable from an RNG based slot machine typically seen in Atlantic City or Las Vegas.
-These devices are commonly called Class II machines, because the federal Indian Gaming Regulatory Act separated bingo, including electronic and mechanical aids, where players play against each other, from Class III slot machines, where player play against the house.
+These devices are commonly called Class II machines, because the federal Indian Gaming Regulatory Act separated bingo, including electronic and mechanical aids, where players play against each other, from Class III slot machines, where players play against the house.

-As a result of the passage of SB1180 in 2017, the State of Arizona now allows technological aids for bingo games that functions only as an electronic substitute for bingo cards.
+As a result of the passage of SB1180 in 2017, the State of Arizona now allows technological aids for bingo games that function only as an electronic substitute for bingo cards.
 These technological aids are not defined by Arizona law or regulation, but one such electronic technological aid consists of a system which includes a network linking player interfaces to a number drawing device (ball-draw server) and an electronic substitute for a "live" cashier.
 The player interfaces themselves do not contain random number generators or allow a player to directly deposit cash.
-Rather, the Arizona technological aid system allows a player to deposit money into a unique individual player's account, pay for the games played out of that account, and at the end of play redeposit the value of any unused games that player may have purchased or won back into that account.
-The system does not allow the player to print a redemption ticket or receive anything of value directly from the player interface.Music Bingo.
-Music Bingo is growing in popularity and is finding its way into bars, pubs and other events as bingo is already a familiar concept and when integrated with music, also results in fun and collaboration among players (singing along to the songs that are randomly played).
-Music bingo was first introduced as a game show in 1958 and continues to expand today.
+Rather, the Arizona technological aid system allows a player to deposit money into a unique individual player's account, pay for the games played out of that account, and at the end of play redeposit the value of any unused games that the player may have purchased or won back into that account.
+The system does not allow the player to print a redemption ticket or receive anything of value directly from the player interface.

+Music bingo is growing in popularity and is finding its way into bars, pubs, and other events as bingo is already a familiar concept and when integrated with music, also results in fun and collaboration among players (singing along to the songs that are randomly played).
+It was introduced as a game show in 1958 and continues to expand today.